JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 <TOCInline toc={props.toc} asDisclosure />

-This year has been a long one for me, I gave my first talk, got married (last week...), and I'm expecting my first kid in May.
+This year has been a long one for me, I gave my first talk, got married (a few days ago as write this on my honeymoon...), and I'm expecting my first kid in May.
 Now that the stress of wedding planning is over, and im still childless, its time to add a new kind of pain to my life.

 **Doing Advent of Code in pure nix**